DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 The SOVP Validator Audit covers the complete agentic SEO signal surface across 90+ deterministic parameters:

-- Machine-Readable Infrastructure Score: Deterministic assessment of llms.txt correctness, robots.txt agent permissions, and crawl accessibility for all registered AI crawlers.
-Machine-readable infrastructure is validated parameter by parameter — no estimates.
+• Machine-Readable Infrastructure Score: Deterministic assessment of llms.txt correctness, robots.txt agent permissions, and crawl accessibility for all registered AI crawlers.
+The audit validates machine-readable infrastructure parameter by parameter.
+Pure deterministic output.

-- LLM Crawl Signal Quality: Evaluation of the signals that large language model crawlers consume during indexing.
-Structured data completeness, entity disambiguation, and agentic SEO signal consistency are measured against fixed thresholds.
+• LLM Crawl Signal Quality: Evaluation of the signals that large language model crawlers consume during indexing.
+The audit measures structured data completeness, entity disambiguation, and agentic SEO signal consistency against fixed thresholds.

-- Agentic Commerce Compatibility: Validation that the infrastructure can participate in autonomous procurement workflows — the agentic SEO endpoint that converts infrastructure quality into commercial discoverability.
+• Agentic Commerce Compatibility: Validation that the infrastructure can participate in autonomous procurement workflows.
+This is the agentic SEO endpoint that converts infrastructure quality into commercial discoverability.

-- Deterministic Baseline: No A/B guessing, no probabilistic scoring variance.
+• Deterministic Baseline: No A/B guessing, no probabilistic scoring variance.
 Every agentic SEO parameter is binary: pass or fail.
-Entropy reduction targets are defined mathematically and verified independently.
+The protocol defines entropy reduction targets mathematically and verifies them independently.

 For the complete agentic architecture compliance picture, see the agentic infrastructure validation specification.